Light Dark

 2. Identify Relevant Features

-The features added in the design must ensure the app is accessible, guarantee security, and guides them to make optimum decisions.
+The features added in the design must ensure the app is accessible, guarantee security, and guide users to make optimal decisions.

 3. Timeframe and cost estimate